Labvanced/data-analysis/EyeTrackerAccuracy/README.md

 ## Was there any special/additional hardware or software involved when the data sets were recorded?
 No, all data was recorded on different but normal laptops, and standard rgb webcams over the internet.

-## How did the study look like for participants.
+## How did the study look like for participants?
 It was a relatively simple procedure.
 Each point was shown for 6 seconds while the subject was instructed to fixate it.
 30 points were shown in total per subject, with a short break after each 10 points.
 Additionally before each trial 5 points were shown for re-calibration.

 ## How many subjects were analzed?